Warner Bros. axes 'Batgirl,' won't release $90M HBO Max film

 NEW YORK (AP) — Warner Bros. has axed the $90 million “Batgirl” film planned for HBO Max, according to a person connected with the film who was not authorized to speak publicly about it.

-The decision was highly unusual for such a high-priced and high-profile movie.
+The decision was highly unusual for such a high-priced and nearly finished movie.
 But the studio ultimately decided “Batgirl" didn't merit either a streaming debut or a theatrical release, and has instead opted to entirely write off the film starring “In the Heights” star Leslie Grace as Batgirl and co-starring Michael Keaton (returning as Batman), J.K.
 Simmons and Brendan Fraser.
 It was directed by Adil El Arbi and Bilall Fallah.
+Production wrapped in April.